isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 #### 14. How do I book and pay for the post-arrival COVID-19 PCR test at Hong Kong International Airport?

-Travellers can register and pay for the post-arrival COVID-19 PCR test via a web-based application (link to be provided).
+Travellers can register and pay for the post-arrival COVID-19 PCR test via a web-based application (to be provided).
 It does not require a Hong Kong mobile number.
 A single mobile number can be registered for multiple travellers in the case of a family.
 Upon completion of the booking and payment, the traveller will receive a QR code which should be presented during check-in at Changi Airport.

 ### **Returning to Singapore**